There are 2 groups of software tools which can help with your embroidering. They are for :

 Some software can produce instructions for cutting machines to cut fabric shapes, and for robot quilting machines.

 Although I love machine embroidery and often change someone else’s design a little, I rarely feel any desire to make my own designs.
 I haven’t got that sort of visual imagination.
-I have done auto-digitising once !
-I do occasionally use a basic manual digitiser for Mac, but I don’t know enough about digitising to review all the options.
+I have done auto-digitising once ! so I don’t know enough about digitising to review all the options.

 – – –